 Drilling down into material categories

-Once you’ve completed the first level of mappings, the job could be done, depending on the level of detail your client is looking for.
+Once you’ve completed the first level of mappings, the job could be done, depending on the level of detail you're looking for.
 In many cases, it’s worth going to sub-categories for the most material primary categories that constitute the largest spend, particularly if the primary category is very general, such as “Food”.
 A good rule of thumb is to drill into the categories that make up an aggregate 80% of the total spend — note that this will be a minority of the total number of categories, since the majority of spend will be skewed to a few categories.

 To drill into these, add the second categorisation to the original pivot table, and match factors to the sub-categories for the group of primary categories that constitute 80% of the spend.